MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-receive-items.md

     > [!NOTE]
     >  You cannot receive more items than the number in the **Qty.
 Outstanding** field on the source document line.
 To receive more items, retrieve another source document that contains a line for the item by using the filter function to get source documents with the item.

 5. Post the warehouse receipt.
-The quantity fields are updated on the source documents, and the items are recorded as part of company stock.
+The quantity fields are updated on the source documents, and the items are recorded as part of company inventory.

 If you are using warehouse put-away, the receipt lines are sent to the warehouse put-away function.
 The items, although received, cannot be picked until they have been put away.
-The received items are identified as available stock only when the put-away has been registered.
+The received items are identified as available inventory only when the put-away has been registered.

 If you are not using warehouse put-away but you are using bins, the put-away of the items in the bin specified on the source document line is recorded.